BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_subsections.rst

 *********************************

 Students see subsections in the Courseware tab, listed beneath the expanded section.
-In the following example, six subsections are circled, and the first is open.
+In the following example, seven subsections are circled, and the first is open.

 .. image:: ../Images/subsections_student.png